 I am affiliated with the General and Inorganic Chemistry section and my research involves the design, synthesis and structural characterisation of new porous solid sorbents for carbon dioxide capture.

-My main scientific interests lie in the fields of inorganic chemistry, materials chemistry, solid-state chemistry and crystallography (mainly powder X-Ray diffraction).
+My main scientific interests lie in the fields of inorganic chemistry, materials chemistry, solid-state chemistry, crystallography (mainly powder X-Ray diffraction) and gas adsorption.
 Secondary fields of expertise include organic chemistry, microwave chemistry and flow chemistry.

-I am a co-founder and scientific advisor of novoMOF, a Swiss-based company manufacturing and commercialising metal-organic frameworks.
+I am co-founder and scientific advisor of novoMOF, a Swiss-based company manufacturing and commercialising metal-organic frameworks.

 05/09/2019: Our contribution to the Special Issue Functional Coordination Polymers and Metal–Organic Frameworks in Inorganics of the journal Inorganics has been published: "An Optimised Compaction Process for Zr-Fumarate (MOF-801)".
 This paper stems from the results obtained during a group project that involved six Master students.
 Read it here.

 19/08/2019: New paper, entitled "Band gap modulation of zirconium-based metal-organic frameworks by defect engineering" is just accepted in the Journal of Materials Chemistry A!
 It is the result of a successful collaboration with other ESRI members, Imperial College London and University College Cork.
 I am especially proud of this paper, as it is going to be featured in the "2019 Emerging Investigators" Themed Issue.
 Read it here.
 Preprint available here.